fredgibbs/fredgibbs.github.io/courses/food-technology-society/final-essay-guide.md

 ## Final Exam Question
 You are a hotshot journalist who has been asked to write a smart piece on food and technology.
 What are the key themes people should be thinking about?
-Don't just state that history is important or recite course topics. **DESCRIBE WITH EXAMPLES how history helps us think more critically about food and technology useful.**
+Don't just state that history is important or recite course topics. **DESCRIBE WITH EXAMPLES how history helps us think more critically about food and technology.**

 ## Assignment Goals